-In Sjögren’s syndrome, your immune system typically attacks your eyes and salivary glands.
+Sjögren’s syndrome is an autoimmune disorder, where the immune system attacks the body’s own healthy cells.
+It typically attacks the glands that normally produce tears, saliva and sweat.
 Other parts of the body may also be affected.

-Most people with Sjögren’s syndrome are able to live normally, without any serious complications - especially if they take care to manage their symptoms.
+Most people with Sjögren’s syndrome are able to live normally, without any serious complications, especially if they take care to manage their symptoms.

 People with Sjögren's syndrome can have:

 - dry eyes, including a painful burning, itchy or gritty feeling

 - a dry mouth, making it difficult to swallow, speak or eat dry foods